Porsche Cayenne: Cayenne Coupé

 A model with a more rakish roofline dubbed the Cayenne Coupé became available in 2019.
 It was revealed during the Shanghai Auto Show in April 2019.
-At launch, there were two sub-models, the Cayenne Coupé and Cayenne Turbo Coupé.
+At launch, two sub-models were offered: the Cayenne Coupé and Cayenne Turbo Coupé.

 The Cayenne Coupé is extensively reworked from the standard model, featuring a shallower front windshield and narrower A-pillar.
-The roof is lowered by 20 mm, while new rear door panels and updated fenders extended the vehicle width by 18 mm.
-The drag coefficient is rated at 0.34, which is 0.1 lower than the regular model.
-Every Cayenne Coupé is equipped with standard 2.16 sqm fixed-glass panoramic roof, while an optional contoured carbon roof is also available as an option.
+The roof is lowered by 20 mm, while new rear door panels and updated fenders extend the vehicle width by 18 mm.
+The drag coefficient is rated at 0.34, which is 0.01 lower than the regular model.
+Every Cayenne Coupé is equipped with a standard 2.16 sqm fixed-glass panoramic roof, with an optional contoured carbon roof also available.